Taung Pyinthe (Saw Rahan II)

 According to the royal chronicles, she was of royal descent and the eldest of three sisters.
-She and her two sisters were married off to King Saw Rahan.
+She and her two sisters were married off to King Sawrahan.
 Her two younger sisters became known as Myauk Pyinthe ("Queen of the Northern Palace") and Ale Pyinthe ("Queen of the Central Palace") while she received the title, Taung Pyinthe ("Queen of the Southern Palace").